Towards Selecting the Informative Alternative Relational Query Plans for Database Education: Informative Plan Selection ( tips ) Problem

+\begin{definition} {\em Given a query plan set $\Pi$ a user has seen so far and the user's preference $r\in\{0,1\}$ of the current plan, the \textbf{iterative informative plan selection (\textsc{i-tips}) problem} aims to select an alternative plan $\pi_{OPT}$ such that the new plan informativeness of the plans in $\Pi\cup\{\pi_{OPT}\}$ is maximized, where $U_{r}(\cdot)$ denotes the plan informativeness adjusted according to $r$.\/} \end{definition} Here $U_r(\cdot)$ employs the same \textit{MaxMin-style} plan informativeness as $U(\cdot)$, but its reference point is updated in each iteration based on the user’s feedback $r$.
+The update mechanism is described in detail in Section~\ref{sec:pi} and formalized in Algorithm~\ref{alg: update_u}.
 In the next section, we shall elaborate on the notion of \textit{plan informativeness} $U(\cdot)$ to capture informative plans. \eat{Both of the problems are conceptually (but not from the solution aspect) correlated with the existing facility placement (FP) problem.
 Given a group of existing locations of a specific kind of facility, the goal of facility placement is to find a location from series of candidate places to establish a new facility such that the objective function (\eg minimum service distance) is optimum~\cite{place_cui_2018}.
 If we map the selected plan set in the iAPQ problem to the existing locations, the unselected plan set to the candidate locations, and the utility score to the objective function, then the iAPQ problem is a classic location selection problem.
 The bAPQ problem is a bit special where we need to select multiple locations.
 Unfortunately, our objective function is not as simple as the FP problem.
-As we have seen in the example (AP1$+$AP3 vs. AP1$+$AP2) shown in Figure~\ref{fig:alter_plans}, distance is not the only factor that has to be taken into account in query plan learning, we shall elaborate the factors and present our objective function in the next section.
-Besides, a different objective leads to completely different solution path, which will be demonstrated in the next section.}
+As we have seen in the example (AP1$+$AP3 vs. AP1$+$AP2) shown in Fig.~\ref{fig:alter_plans}, distance is not the only factor that has to be taken into account in query plan learning, we shall elaborate the factors and present our objective function in the next section.
+Besides, a different objective leads to completely different solution path, which will be demonstrated in the next section.} \begin{example} Reconsider Example~\ref{eg1}.
+Suppose Lena has viewed the \textsc{qep} in Fig.~\ref{fig:alter_plans}(a).
+She may now wish to view two additional \textsc{aqp}s (\ie $k=2$) that are informative.
+The \textsc{b-tips} problem is designed to address it by selecting these \textsc{aqp}s from the entire plan space so that the plan informativeness $U(\cdot)$ is maximized.
+On the other hand, suppose another learner is unsure about how many alternative plans should be viewed or is dissatisfied with the results returned by \textsc{b-tips}.
+In this case, the \textsc{i-tips} problem enables the learner to iteratively select ``\textsc{aqp}-at-a-time'' and provide a rating \wrt its informativeness until satisfied.
+The plan informativeness is maximized by considering the rating from the learner. \EndOfExample\end{example} Given a plan informativeness measure $U(\cdot)$ and a plan space $\Pi^\ast$, we can find an alternative plan for the \textsc{i-tips} problem in $O(|\Pi^\ast|)$ time.
+However, the plan space increases exponentially with increasing number of joins and it is NP-hard to find the best join order~\cite{optimal_ibaraki_1984}.
+This demands efficient solutions especially when there is a large number of joined tables. \begin{theorem} \textit{Given a plan informativeness measure $U(\cdot)$, the \textsc{b-tips} problem is NP-hard.} \end{theorem}